Estimating treatment effects with competing intercurrent events in randomized controlled trials: A semiparametrically efficient and doubly robust estimator

 \begin{theorem}[Double robustness of $\hat{\tau}^{\textup{eif}}$] Under Assumptions~\ref{assump::randomization} and~\ref{assump::car}, $\hat\tau^{\textup{eif}}$ is doubly robust in the sense that it is consistent for $\tau$ if either $\{e^{*}(X)=e(X), G_a^{*}(t\mid X)=G_a(t\mid X)\}$ or $\{\mu_a^{*}(X)=\mu_a(X), S_a^{*}(t\mid X)=S_a(t\mid X)\}$ for $t\leq k$ and $a=0,1$. \end{theorem}

-Theorem~\ref{thm::double_robustness} shows that $\hat\tau^{\textup{eif}}$ is consistent if at least one of the following two sets of nuisance parameters are consistently estimated: (1) the outcome model $\mu_a(X)$ and the survival function for the treatment-related ICE $S_a(t\mid X)$; (2) the propensity score model $e(X)$ and the survival function for the treatment-unrelated ICE $G_a(t\mid X)$, for $t\leq k$ and $a=0,1$.
+Theorem~\ref{thm::double_robustness} shows that $\hat\tau^{\textup{eif}}$ is consistent if at least one of the following two sets of nuisance parameters are consistently estimated: (1) the outcome model $\mu_a(X)$ and the survival function for the effect-informative IE $S_a(t\mid X)$; (2) the propensity score model $e(X)$ and the survival function for the effect-uninformative IE $G_a(t\mid X)$, for $t\leq k$ and $a=0,1$.
 When our data is from an RCT, i.e., the propensity score $e(X)$ is known by design, so $\hat e(X)$ can be correctly specified.
 Consequently, the EIF-based estimator $\hat{\tau}^{\textup{eif}}$ is a consistent estimator for $\tau$ if either $G_a(t\mid X)$ is consistently estimated, or both $\mu_a(X)$ and $S_a(t\mid X)$ are consistently estimated, for $t\leq k$ and $a=0,1$.

 To conduct statistical inference, we provide the asymptotic distribution of $\hat\tau^{\textup{eif}}$.
 We first introduce three technical conditions and then state the asymptotic result in a theorem.

 \begin{assumption}[Consistency of the nuisance parameters] Assume that either $\{e^{*}(X)=e(X), G_a^{*}(t\mid X)=G_a(t\mid X)\}$ or $\{\mu_a^{*}(X)=\mu_a(X), S_a^{*}(t\mid X)=S_a(t\mid X)\}$ for $t\leq k$ and $a=0,1$ is satisfied. \end{assumption}